TONKA vs NYLINT

 There are classic rivals in pop culture.
 Ford v Chevy, Coke v Pepsi, Marvel v DC.
 Today let’s dig into the quick history of Nylint and Tonka postwar toy manufacturers.

 The story actually starts with Nylint.
-In 1937 on a balmy late summer evening in Rockford Illinois, brothers Bernard and Ragnar Klint (“Bernie and Ragman”) met up with their Uncle David “Don’t call me Davey” Nybert as the founding capital partner and joined forces as Nylint Tool and Manufacturing company.
+In 1937 on a balmy late summer evening in Rockford Illinois, brothers Bernard and Ragnar Klint (“Barnie and Rags”) met up with their Uncle Dave “Don’t call me Davey” Nybert as the founding capital partner and joined forces as Nylint Tool and Manufacturing company.
 Nylint is from the two last names.
 They produced kitchen utensils, and special-order tooling work for other companies such as refrigerator doors and cast aluminum parts for the automobile industry.
 In 1940 the company moved to a larger factory on 16th Ave where it remained for 60 years!

 From 1941-45 the company almost exclusively produced products for the war effort, from Anti-Aircraft Magazines, to Torpedo-Related products.